mattsears18/chanalysis/README.md

 # chanalysis

-An analysis of eye tracking data convex hull areas
+This will be developed into a module for analyzing eye tracking data convex hull areas.